TonyRipa/PlaceValue/README.md

 Abstract
 -----------
-This project is a refactoring of arithmetic, via a new data-type (PlaceValue) which represents base agnostic arithmetic via numbers whose digits are real.
+This project is a refactoring of arithmetic, via a new data-type (PlaceValue) which represents base-agnostic arithmetic via numbers whose digits are real.
 The effects of this refactoring are manifold.

 Mathematical computations can be thought of as coming in two varieties: numerical and symbolic.
 Numerical has an advantage of being simple.
 Symbolic has an advantage of addressing a larger class of objects.
 The PlaceValue data-type (having characteristics of each of these varieties) manifests both advantages.